Table of Contents

 While many online retailers may concentrate on the pre-purchase experience, it is the post-order placement experience that is critical to repeat purchases.
 As many as 72.7% of respondents in a survey said they are likely to not shop from an online business after a poor delivery experience.

 In a competitive world, where the likes of Amazon have upped the customer expectations to fast same-day, next-day, two-day delivery standards, if your brand is delivering anything short of a delight, it’s missing opportunities.

-As a growing D2C business, you need to constantly push the envelope and adopt practices that optimize efficiency.
+As a growing D2C business, you need to constantly push the envelope and adopt practices that optimise efficiency.

-Here are some ways you can make improvements in your order fulfillment process to heighten the customer fulfillment experience.
+Here are some ways you can make improvements in your order fulfilment process to heighten the customer fulfilment experience.